-She is researching the neo-conceptual division of art and politics from the late 1980s to the early 2000s.
-Often derided for its populism and social apathy, she questions whether this moment might be more telling of the gradual neo-liberal undoing of Britain’s left still palpable today.
-She is writing about objects that engage with what she perceives as the notion of the "impolitical" produced in Glasgow, the North of England and London.
+Bea is researching the relationship between art and politics in neo-conceptual art from the late 1980s to the early 2000s.
+She is writing about objects that engage with feminism and the "impolitical" produced in Glasgow, the North of England and London.

-Bea holds a Master's degree in History of Art from the University of Oxford, where her dissertation 'From Subject, to Object, to Chicken: Making Sense of Material in Chaim Soutine' received the department prize for best in cohort.
-She also holds a first class Bachelor's degree from the Courtauld Institute of Art, University of London.
+In 2017, Bea graduated with a master's in History of Art & Visual Cultures from the University of Oxford, where her dissertation on Chaim Soutine and materiality received the department prize for best in cohort.
+She also holds a first class bachelor's from the Courtauld Institute of Art, University of London.

 Bea is currently directing her first short dance film, commissioned by BBC Arts and Arts Council England.